jmptrader/goocilib/README.md

 ## Examples

-Example of a minimal OCILIB C application
+Example of a minimal OCIGO program

 ```GO